TcMenu/documentation/content/products/arduino-libraries/tc-menu.md

 ### Menu library for vendor environments using CMake (non Arduino)

-There are commercially available versions of our libraries that have been tuned to vendor provided environments such as ESP-IDF, STM32Cube and PicoSDK.
-With these you can purchase version with stronger testing and even indemnification, that do not need an Arduino or mbed environment present.
-The "standard" PicoSDK version is even open-soured, and all the libraries can build with the CMake build tool, the starting point for these builds is [CMake based library build](https://github.com/davetcc/tccLibSdk).
-Please contact us using the contact option in the menu or see the [consultancy and support options available](https://www.thecoderscorner.com/support-services/consultancy/).
+At the moment PicoSDK is available and does not need Arduino or mbed environment present.
+The PicoSDK version is even open-soured, and all the libraries can build with the CMake build tool, the starting point for these builds is [CMake based library build](https://github.com/davetcc/tccLibSdk).
+If you want this support to continue, it is imperative you support the project, as we have no other funding sources for it.

 ### Specific for Java on Raspberry PI or embedded Linux